anapeykova/GATE-intersection-trajectories/README.md

 cd traffic_flow_report
 python -m report "sample.csv"
 ```
-### Demo
+#### Demo
 https://www.loom.com/share/fdc6bc6e4319486a880d2d1eb0014899?sid=686fa7aa-fba7-4795-a929-906820a79ee7

-## capstone notebooks
+## Capstone notebooks
 #### aggregate_and_cluster
 In this notebook, I combine the sample datasets from the LiDAR and filter trajectories based on semantic map ('traffic_flow_report/lanes_and_int.geojson').
 Trajectories are manually split by incoming lane, then clustered using k-medoids with Hausdorff distance; model performance is evaluated through visualizations and appropriate metrics.
-The labeled trajectories are saved as file and visualized in an interactive `folium` map.
+The labeled trajectories are saved as file and visualized in an interactive `folium` <a href="https://github.com/anapeykova/GATE-intersection-trajectories/maps/kmedoids_clusters_folium.html"> map</a>.

 #### dbscan_hausdorff
 In this notebook, I implement and evaluate another clustering method, DBSCAN.
 The algorithm is density-based and offers the advantage of noise detection: that is, trajectories are not forced into clusters;  instead, they can be labeled as noise, denoted by class '-1'.
 The implementation clusters all trajectories simultaneously, unlike the k-medoids approach where trajectories are first split into four groups.
 However, the results are worse than k-medoids as using the same distance measure - Hausdorff distance - does not allow the algorithm to distinguish between trajectories that are spatially close but moving in opposite directions.